b-lukaszuk/BS_wJ_eng/contents/randomness.md

-it to define two `getRandn` methods, one that returns a value from a [standard normal distribution](https://en.wikipedia.org/wiki/Normal_distribution#Standard_normal_distribution) with mean = 0 and standard deviation = 1 (like `Base.randn` do).
+it to define two `getRandn` methods, one that returns a value from a [standard normal distribution](https://en.wikipedia.org/wiki/Normal_distribution#Standard_normal_distribution) with the mean = 0 and the standard deviation = 1 (like `Base.randn` do).
 The other should return a normal distribution with a specified mean and standard deviation.

 If the above feels overwhelming, then proceed one step at a time and do as much